stdinR/RGTGAN/README.md

 ```
 sh train.sh
 ```
-- **Optional** Also, you can change other training configurations in `RGTGAN.yml` for addtional experiments
+- **Optional.** Also, you can change other training configurations in `RGTGAN.yml` for addtional experiments

 ## Test
 - **Step I.** Enter directory: